Our businesses

 Take a look at what these figures* mean to you.

-Houses powered per year
+Houses powered to date

 Days the solar farm has been connected to the grid